Skip to main content

 Absorb LMS is a flexible platform built to support both internal and external training use cases, including customer education and partner enablement.

-It offers strong reporting, eCommerce functionality, and an AI engine for content recommendations and automation.
+It offers strong reporting, eCommerce functionality, and Absorb Aura, a suite of AI agents that answer learner questions and draft course content from source documents.
 Admins can manage learning across audiences and brands through one interface.

 Absorb also emphasizes branding and UX customization, which can help drive learner engagement and retention.
 It works well for organizations that need to monetize learning or manage multiple business units from one platform.